SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

     for code optimization.
 - `preproc-lexer`: Contains code for the preprocessor and lexer components.
 - `synsem-analysis`: Contains code for the syntactic/semantic analysis.

+## Additional Information

+For additional information take a look at our wiki pages: https://github.com/SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/wiki